galenseilis/old_blog/_posts/gutsick-gibbon-robert-carter-statistics.md

 ### Is the average of a ratio the same as the ratio of the averages?

-In short, no, the average of a ratio is not the same as the ratio of an average in general.
+In short, no, the average of a ratio is not the same as the ratio of the averages in general.
+The expectation operator is linear, so it distributions over linear combinations.
+A ratio of two random variables is not a linear combination.

 $$\mathbb{E} \left[ \frac{Y}{X} \right] \neq \frac{\mathbb{E}[Y]}{\mathbb{E}[X]}$$